arorahallmundar/final-project/when.markdown

 <iframe src="/final-project/assets/seasonal.html" width="100%" height="600" frameborder="0"></iframe>

-*Figure 7: The interactive plot above shows shootings by months and has filters for age groups and gender*
+*Figure 7: This interactive visualization highlights average monthly shootings, broken down by age and gender of the perpetrator.
+Use the dropdown and/or legend to filter and explore patterns for different groups.*